adus/portal-documentation/_documents/voyagevolume.md

 ---
 The _/arterial/api/voyagevolume_ endpoint returns a set of traffic volume data for Portland, Oregon.
 The returned data is grouped by its `controller_id` attribute and broken up by system detector count within that grouping.
 Due to the quantity of data in the database, API calls to this endpoint must be constrained within a date range through the use of the `start_date` and `end_date` parameters in order to reliably return any data.

 This endpoint returns data in JSON format by default.
-An overview of the data returned by this endpoint, including attribute descriptions, can be found on the Downloads page, in the [_Voyage Volume_]({{ site.url }}{{ site.baseurl }}/documents/downloads/) section of the Other Download Categories dropdown menu on the downloads page.
+An overview of the data returned by this endpoint, including attribute descriptions, can be found on the Downloads page, in the [_Voyage Volume_]({{ site.url }}{{ site.baseurl }}/documents/downloads/) section of the Other Download Categories dropdown menu on the Downloads page.

 ## Parameters
 Voyage Volume takes the following Parameters